Designing Equity Compensation and Employment Agreements for Startup and Emerging Growth Companies

 - What are the most effective restrictive covenant provisions to maximize enforceability?

-- What are common pitfalls in deferring compensation?
+- What are the common pitfalls in deferring compensation?

 Shawn E. Lampron